carpentries-lab/metagenomics-R/_episodes/01-First-Steps-on-R.md

 section is empty.
 At the bottom, the third panel shows the empty Plot tab."  width="300" height="214" />
 </a>

-<em> Figure 1.
-RStudio interface screenshot.
-The three windows that appear on the screen provide us with a space in which we can see our console (left side window) where the orders we want to execute are written, observe the generated variables (upper right), and a series of subtabs (lower right): **Files** shows us files that we have used, **Plots** shows us graphics that we are generating, **Packages** shows the packages that we have downloaded, **Help** it gives us the information of packages, commands and/or functions that we do not know, but works only with internet conection, and **Viewer** shows a results preview in R markdown files.</em>
+In the figure is is shown the RStudio interface.
+The three windows that appear on the screen provide us with a space in which we can see our console (left side window) where the orders we want to execute are written, observe the generated variables (upper right), and a series of subtabs (lower right):
+**Files** shows us files that we have used, **Plots** shows us graphics that we are generating, **Packages** shows the packages that we have downloaded, **Help** it gives us the information of packages, commands and/or functions that we do not know, but works only with internet conection, and **Viewer** shows a results preview in R markdown files.

 If we click in the option `File`/`New File`/`R Script`, we open up a script and we get what we can call a _RStudio nautical chart_